Court Theatre build takes centre stage

 Construction of the $56 million Court Theatre is well underway on the corner of Colombo and Gloucester Sts, with foundations completed and vertical construction going up fast.

-Artistic director Ross Gumbley got his first look at the building's progress recently, and is excited to see it starting to come together.
+Artistic director Ross Gumbley got his first look at the building's progress recently, and iss excited to see it starting to come together.

 "There's a circle of energy, and you can feel, even just standing here with these rudimentary lines, that you'll be able to grab that audience in".